Soulfully Made » Soups/Chilis » Best New England Clam Chowder Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

 New England Clam Chowder is the ultimate comfort food, born from the rocky shores of the Northeast.
-This creamy, hearty soup has been a coastal staple for generations, with tender clams, chunks of potato, and smoky bacon swimming in a rich broth!
+This creamy, hearty soup has been a coastal staple for generations, featuring tender clams, chunks of potato, and smoky bacon in a rich broth.

 Clam chowder served in a soup bowl and garnished with oyster crackers and bacon.